Phaips/autoliftout/liftout/tools/auto/test_plan.md

     - sever at same spot
     - same landing process

+- where to add auto charging discharge
-working distance update / stage height
-- reset focus and link of every eucentric movement
+- (working distance update / stage height) reset focus and link of every eucentric movement

-remove cut step, just back out thee needle after welding # TODO: test
+- remove cut step, just back out thee needle after welding # TODO: test

-remove white borders around the ui image windows
+- remove white borders around the ui image windows

-for better efficiency, change the jcut to be done from the 'bottom' side. this means we only need to cut the large trench on the bottom side. can go back to asymmetric trenches, which save a lot of milling time.
+- for better efficiency, change the jcut to be done from the 'bottom' side. this means we only need to cut the large trench on the bottom side.  can go back to asymmetric trenches, which save a lot of milling time.

-stage requires re-homing after a period of time change weld platinum to milling weld
+- stage requires re-homing after a period of time
+- change weld platinum to milling weld TODO: test

+initial calibration window:
-get initial sample grid and landing grid microscope state
+- get initial smaple grid and landing grid state
+- get x-beam shift
+- home stage

 thinning tilts:
 13 deg